jiajunhe98/CREPE-Controlling-diffusion-with-REPlica-Exchange/Readme.md

 ```
 The required environment may differ for each application.
 Please refer to their own folder.

-🚧The code for cfg/ctmc is still under construction.
+🚧The code for ctmc is still under construction.
 If you need anything on these tasks please leave an issue or email us.